David experiments with new formulations while working as a chemist, and he experiments with new recipes while at home in his kitchen.

 When you think of Jamaican food, one of the first dishes that comes to mind is Jamaican jerk chicken.
 This Jamaican dish has been enjoyed for centuries, originally by the native Taino people who used to cook their meat over the aromatic wood of the allspice tree.
 However, jerk chicken has certainly evolved over time.
-With the arrival of African slaves, brought by Spanish and British colonisers, the jerk chicken flavour gained the distinctive flavour of hot green chili's, ginger, thyme, sugar and lime.
+With the arrival of enslaved Africans (brought by Spanish and British colonisers), jerk chicken acquired the distinctive flavour of hot green chilis, ginger, thyme, sugar and lime.
 More recently, soy sauce was incorporated into the dish, which was brought to Jamaica by Chinese workers.

 Jerk chicken has a very distinctive flavour, and many recipes use a variety of spices, including allspice, thyme, nutmeg and cinnamon.
-Brown sugar, treacle or honey is often added to provide a sweetness and ginger and vinegar or lime juice provide some tanginess and acidtity.
-Green chili's are included to, of course, provide a spiciness, and the searing of the meat, either during or after cooking, provides a smokiness and texture.
+Brown sugar, treacle or honey is often added to provide sweetness, and ginger and vinegar or lime juice provide some tanginess and acidity.
+Green chilies are included too to provide a spiciness, and the searing of the meat, either during or after cooking, provides a smokiness and texture.

 There are various ways to cook jerk chicken, one way is to cook over wood from the allspice tree, but I guess that’s easier said than done.
-Another way, is cooking in the ground inside a pit, but again this may not be so doable.
+Another way is cooking in the ground inside a pit, but again this may not be so doable.
 Cooking on the BBQ is ideal for getting that smoky flavour and crispy skin and you may also cook in the oven.
 Another method of cooking uses the slow cooker.
-This way of cooking , which takes places over a few horus allows all of the spices and flavours to really penetrate the chicken and to create a reallly flavoursome meal.
+This way of cooking, which takes place over a few hours, allows all of the spices and flavours to really penetrate the chicken and create a really flavoursome meal.
 This lengthy cooking process also tenderises the chicken, to a point that it can just fall off the bone.

-One downside with slow cooking chicken is that you can’t achieve the crispy skin, however to resolve this, you can simply place the slow cooked jerk chicken under the grill on a high heat to brown the skin.
-The recipe outlined below uses this method to produce a browned and smokey skin typical to authentic Jamaican jerk chicken.
+One downside with slow-cooking chicken is that you can’t achieve crispy skin.
+To resolve this, you can simply place the slow-cooked jerk chicken under the grill on high heat to brown the skin.
+The recipe outlined below uses this method to produce a browned and smokey skin typical of authentic Jamaican jerk chicken.